yangchigi/coder/docs/platforms/jfrog.md

 ## Installing the JFrog VS Code Extension

-You can install the JFrog VS Code extension into workspaces automatically by inserting the following lines into your `startup_script`:
+You can install the JFrog VS Code extension into workspaces by inserting the following lines into your `startup_script`:

 ```sh